 It is the damage caused to your property or belongings due to excessive water or moisture.
 It most commonly occurs when water gets collected in basements or crawl spaces, which can go unnoticed for a long time, or it can be due to sudden pipe bursts or flooding.

 One of the common problems faced by owners is the damage done to the wood.
 Even though the furniture and floors are made to withstand everyday wear- tear and spills, they can suffer if they are submerged or are in contact with water for a long time.

 With a large amount of moisture for long periods, you can easily see your furniture and floors breaking down and rotting.
-Different types of wood suffer various kinds of damages like hardwood gets stained and discoloured and plywood gets warped and all the other layers fall apart.
+Different types of wood suffer various kinds of damages like hardwood gets stained and discolored and plywood gets warped and all the other layers fall apart.

-How to fix water damaged wooden surfaces?
+How to fix water-damaged wooden surfaces?